paulscherrerinstitute/cam_server/README.md

 ```

 ## Docker build
-To use the docker image run
+To build the docker image run (from project root):
 ```bash
 ./docker/build.sh
 ```